ulflor/wavepacket/doc/demos/pendular_states.md

 results = [vals for (t, vals) in data]

 average = results[0]
-for m in range(6):
+for m in range(1,6):
-    average += 2 * results[m]
+    average = average + 2 * results[m]
 average /= 11

-plt.plot(times, average, 'k-',
+plt.plot(times, average, '-k',
-         times, results[0], 'k-.',
+         times, results[0], '-.k',
-         times, results[2], 'k--',
+         times, results[2], '--k',
-         times, results[4], 'k:')
+         times, results[4], ':k');
 ```

 The plot shows the average over all magnetic quantum numbers (solid line), and the individual results for
 m = 0, 2, 4 (dot-dashed, dashed, dotted line).
 While an increasing magnetic quantum number results in less field-free alignment, the total alignment is
 similar for all even values of m.
-The averaged alignment, however, is significantly damped, due to the lower alignment of odd values of m.
+The averaged alignment, however, is significantly damped, and smaller due to the lower alignment of odd values of m.

 [^ref-paper]: Oritgoso et al. https://dx.doi.org/10.1063/1.478241